 One last typing related issue remains and it has something to do with the way webpack and webpack-dev-server typings play with together.

 Since the past release, I've been working on occasional client projects and putting a lot of energy behind the React Finland conference as its director.
 Sadly, the on-going pandemic shattered our plans for the conference and forced us to postpone the physical portion to the next year.
 In the meantime, we're running online mini-conferences to provide service for our audience.
 So far we've organized two and there are many on the way.

 The delay in webpack 5 release has been problematic as the lack of a stable release means I cannot make a paper release of the book either.
 I feel it was a good time to update the book, though, as when it goes stable, the paper version can receive a long pending update as well.
 While waiting for the stable version, I hope to integrate changes based on your feedback to improve the book further.

 Especially client work has generated valuable insights which I've integrated to the book.
 These days people often use a solution such as Create React App and simply skip configuring webpack but at times custom configuration is needed.

 Even with CRA, you may find yourself extending the setup using unofficial ways as the defaults won't fit each use case.
 My client work tends to center around getting webpack configuration under control while improving performance of both the build and the end result.

-I've release multiple silent releases since the previous public release to improve the book.
+I've released multiple silent releases since the previous public version to improve the book.
 The past month during which I've been renovating the book has been intense and I feel it's in a much better shape than before.